steventang2013/projectPong/README.md

 # ProjectPong
-## Steven Tang
+### Steven Tang

-Pong game using SFML Api.
+Pong game using SFML Api.<br />
-SFML is a simple interface used for multimedia and game development.
+SFML is a simple interface used for multimedia and game development.<br />
 Can be found here: http://www.sfml-dev.org/